y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Aug 12, 2023-Aug 17, 2023</time> Reel making competition is over now, a really sick reel was made by committee for India's independence day!

 - <time>Aug 11, 2023</time> OptX astronomy centre visit happened successfully!
 Thank you to our incredible tour guides and to all those that had come!